florian-lefebvre/astro-integration-kit/.changeset/four-trains-raise.md

 "astro-integration-kit": patch
 ---

 Deprecates the `addDts` utility, it will be removed in a future minor release.
-Bump your Astro peer dependency to ^4.14.0 and use [injectTypes](https://docs.astro.build/en/reference/integrations-reference/#injecttypes-options):
+You can anticipate this change by bumping your Astro peer dependency to ^4.14.0 and using [injectTypes](https://docs.astro.build/en/reference/integrations-reference/#injecttypes-options):

 ```diff
 "astro:config:setup": (params) => {